yrnkrn/zapcc/docs/LangRef.rst

 The first argument is a pointer to the destination, the second is a pointer to the source.
-The third argument is an integer argument specifying the number of bytes to copy, the fourth argument is the alignment of the source and destination locations, and the fifth is a boolean indicating a volatile access.
+The third argument is an integer argument specifying the number of bytes to copy, and the fourth is a boolean indicating a volatile access.

-If the call to this intrinsic has an alignment value that is not 0 or 1, then the caller guarantees that both the source and destination pointers are aligned to that boundary.
+The :ref:`align <attr_align>` parameter attribute can be provided for the first and second arguments.

 If the ``isvolatile`` parameter is ``true``, the ``llvm.memcpy`` call is a :ref:`volatile operation <volatile>`.
 The detailed access behavior is not